 across.
 This sounds more innocuous than it is.
 The social science

-.
+itself is questionable.
 And the question of what the HTTs are supposed to do -- help the military kill people more efficiently -- has set up a nasty debate

 inside academia and the Pentagon.
 Should the civilians use their skills

 to help military intelligence folks construct databases of

 relationships between tribal leaders?
 If if they shouldn't, is that

 what they're doing?
 Are military contractors using the HTTs to create

 more opportunities to profit?
 (Absolutely).
 Being on an HTT is also

 dangerous.
 Civilian scientists are getting killed.
 The HTTs are being looked at.